hemathens/ODOOxIIT-GN/README.md

 ## 🌟 Overview

-The **Admin Portal - Expense Management System** is a modern, role-based web application designed to streamline expense tracking, approval workflows, and financial management across organizations.
+The **Expense Flow** is a modern, role-based web application designed to streamline expense tracking, approval workflows, and financial management across organizations.
 Built with cutting-edge technologies, it provides distinct interfaces for Admins, Managers, and Employees, each tailored to their specific needs.

 ### Key Highlights